-The "Talbots Toy's" site is currently a City-owned site within the downtown area within 0.5 miles of transit and many other amenities such as parks and grocery.
-The City has received a pre-application from a private developer for future development of affordable housing and has leased the site to them for \$1 per year.
-Additionally, the City has acquired another site located a block away called the Ravioli site, which the City anticipates highlighting for future redevelopment.
+The "Bespoke" project is currently proposed on a City-owned site in the downtown area, located within a half-mile of transit and many other amenities, such as parks and grocery.
+The City has received a pre-application for a public-private partnership proposing a mixed-use project with future affordable housing development.
+The City intends to lease the City-owned portion of the site to the developer for \$1 per year.
+Additionally, the City has acquired another site located a block away called the "Ravioli" site, which the City anticipates highlighting for future redevelopment.
+A third City-owned site, 4142 South El Camino Real, is listed in the Sites Inventory table as it is currently vacant and has an ideal location for housing redevelopment.